 Self-training including refreshment courses, training of youth from local communities, participation in PARD's campaigns (vaccination, awareness, cleaning campaigns, spraying insecticides and others), provide first aid services to the communities, fire fighting and support activities in national and international occasions, beside their participation in the health education sessions and other capacity building activities.
+The First

-The First Aid teams usually meet separately on a weekly basis.
+Aid teams usually meet separately on a weekly basis.
 Assignments and responsibilities in the teams are shared and divided among all the team members.

-Currently, there are 7 first aid teams (4 first aid teams working in the Palestinian gatherings in the south and 3 in Beirut):
+Currently, there are 6 first aid teams working in the Palestinian gatherings in the south: